ymunemasa/data-tutorials/tutorials/hdf/hdf-2.1/realtime-event-processing-in-hadoop-with-nifi-kafka-and-storm/tutorial-5.md

 ---
-title: Tutorial 3: Real Time Data Ingestion in HBase and Hive using Storm
+title: Real Time Data Ingestion in HBase and Hive using Storm
 ---

 # Tutorial 3: Real Time Data Ingestion in HBase and Hive using Storm